 My son pulled a 360 and ran back into the house, screaming

-"Oh, for the love
+“Oh, for the love of Pete!”

+Bees can be scary – heck, I’ve been stung before and I know that it, you know, hurts! – but, I really believe that my son’s fear of bees was beginning to get out of hand and really starting to get on my nerves.
 Still.
 I’m a grown up and he is still, you know, little.
 So, I did what any other anxious parent would do.

 I dragged his butt back, outside!

-"I know you’re scared, but try and remember that everything in nature serves a purpose – after all, they are very important to our environment – maybe you could, you know, watch them and may
+“I know you’re scared, but try and remember that everything in nature serves a purpose – after all, they are very important to our environment – maybe you could, you know, watch them and maybe you’ll learn a little bit from them, too.”

 He nodded his head and started to cry, a little.